SOUTHERN MEXICO BIRDING TOUR: DETAILED ITINERARY

 After dark, we can look for the cute Middle American Screech Owl, Northern Potoo and the rather elusive endemic Yucatan Poorwill.

-Yucatan: Day 7 After some final birding in the Felipe Carillo Puerto area, we will return to Cancún and fly to Mexico City to meet up with those arriving for the main tour.
+Yucatan: Day 8 After some early morning birding in the Felipe Carillo Puerto area, we will return to Cancún and fly to Mexico City to meet up with those arriving for the main tour.